 That’s why investors should take a long look at Thermo Fisher Scientific (NYSE:TMO).
 As a medical diagnostics and research specialist, Thermo Fisher provides biotech and healthcare firms of all sizes with necessary equipment.
 As nanotech concepts increasingly transition from theory into reality, TMO is on the ground floor distributing these applied-science products.

 Better yet, TMO is an established, stable investment.
-On a year-to-date basis, TMO stock has gained nearly 24%.
-Over the trailing five years, shares have returned nearly 155%.
+On a year-to-date basis, TMO stock has gained 20%.
+Over the trailing five years, shares have returned over 100%.
 As with the other industry stalwarts, you pay for the privilege.
 But Thermo Fisher is unlikely to leave you hanging.

 Nanotech Stocks to Watch: Nanometrics (NANO)